 How is the Help Me Stop Dayhab model different?

 We combine a range of talking therapies alongside the 12-Step approach to deliver effective treatment, not only for the prescription misuse but for the underlying issues.
 We call this combined behavioural intervention, and it includes Cognitive Behavioural Therapy (CBT) and other forms of therapy.
 This combination has proved extremely effective in dealing with depression, anger, anxiety, self-esteem, relationship and assertiveness issues as well as negative thoughts and behaviours.

 We also provide a greater degree of aftercare and family support compared to many traditional treatment programmes.
-We offer a 6 week face to face programme in the mornings or the afternoons at our centre in West London as well as a 6 week online programme in the mornings or evenings for those that can’t make it into West London https://helpmestop.org.uk/
+We offer a 6 week face to face programme in the mornings or the afternoons at our centre in Central London as well as a 6 week online rehab programme in the mornings or evenings for those that can’t make it into Central London.

 If you are concerned about your potential addiction to a prescription substance or are worried about a person close to you who appears to be displaying symptoms of drug use and dependency, we want you to know that we are here to help.

 At no obligation, please reach out to us today to receive free advice on how to handle the present situation – and how to guide you or your loved one towards recovery and a life free from prescription drug addiction.